stenzek/duckstation/README.md

 ## Latest News

+- 2020/11/10: Widescreen hack now renders in the display aspect ratio instead of always 16:9.
 - 2020/11/01: Exclusive fullscreen option added for Windows D3D11 users.
 Enjoy buttery smooth PAL games.
 - 2020/10/31: Multisample antialiasing added as an enhancement.
 - 2020/10/30: Option to use analog stick as d-pad for analog controller added.